Jeffrey-Fazal/tick-tack-toe/README.md

 A tick tack toe game created with HTML, CSS and Javascript.
 Playable within a browser.

-- technologies used, the approach taken, links to or embedded screenshots of the planning process, installation instructions (if any), unsolved problems, any other useful information etc.
-- At least one artifact of either pseudocode, flow diagram, wireframe demonstrating planning embedded in the `README.md`.

 ## Technology Stack

 * HTML